-The Board of Directors of our Company certifies that:
+Our Board of Directors certifies and declares that:

-- 1. all monies received out of the Offer to the public shall be transferred to a separate Bank Account other than the bank account referred to in Sub-Section (3) of Section 40 of the Companies Act, 2013; - 2. details of all monies utilized out of the Offer referred above shall be disclosed and continue to be disclosed till the time any part of the Offer proceeds remains unutilized, under an appropriate separate head in the balance sheet of our Company indicating the purpose for which such monies have been utilized; - 3. details of all unutilized monies out of the Offer, if any, shall be disclosed under an appropriate separate head in the balance sheet of our Company indicating the form in which such unutilized monies have been invested; - 4. the utilization of monies received under Promoter contribution and from reservations shall be disclosed and continue to be disclosed under an appropriate head in the balance sheet of the Offerr, till the time any part of the Offer proceeds remains unutilized, indicating the purpose for which such monies have been utilized; and - 5. the details of all unutilized monies out of the funds received under Promoter contribution and from reservations shall be disclosed under a separate head in the balance sheet of the Issuer, indicating the form in which such unutilized monies have been invested.
+- all monies received out of the Fresh Issue shall be credited/transferred to a separate bank account (for the purpose of monitoring by the Monitoring Agency) other than the bank account referred to in subsection (3) of Section 40 of the Companies Act, 2013; - details of all monies utilised out of the Offer shall be from the above-mentioned separate bank account only and the same shall be disclosed, and continue to be disclosed till the time any part of the Fresh Issue proceeds remains unutilised, under an appropriate head in the balance sheet of our Company indicating the purpose for which such monies have been utilised; and - details of all unutilised monies out of the Fresh Issue, if any shall be disclosed under an appropriate separate head in the balance sheet indicating the form in which such unutilised monies have been invested.

-The Company and the Selling Shareholder, specifically confirm and declare that all monies received out of the Offer shall be transferred to a separate bank account other than the bank account referred to in Section 40(3) of the Companies Act, 2013.
+The Selling Shareholders specifically confirm and declare that all monies received out of the Offer shall be transferred to a separate bank account other than the bank account referred to in sub-section 3 of Section 40 of the Companies Act, 2013.

-TT.
 RESTRICTIONS ON FOREIGN OWNERSHIP OF INDIAN SECURITIES